JuanELG/Tiny-Tactics-Arena/DEVLOG.md

 * **ChatGPT:**

   * In-depth investigation of Unity DOTS and questions and answers from the basics
+  * Deep refactoring of the scripts used for multiplayer, allowing  their use in single player mode.
+     * Use of the expert panel strategy through prompts to receive better answers and compare ideas regarding architecture, design, and DOTS concepts.

 * **GitHub Copilot:**

   * Generation of commit messages and necessary documentation for the project
+  * Quickly and efficiently autocomplete code

 * **AI Leverage:**

   * ChatGPT helped resolve questions and deep research on DOTS in 3 hours (vs. ~8 hours of searching through documents and videos).
+  * ChatGPT helped refactor and understand multiplayer scripts in 10 hours. (vs. ~48 hours of understanding and manual coding)
+  * ChatGPT helped find better design solutions to apply to the project code in 3 hours. (vs. ~12 researching the application of design and architecture patterns for DOTS in documentation)
 ---

 ## 5. Optimization and Performance Evidence